Technology

 Infinite scroll and virtualization are two powerful, complementary patterns for handling large datasets in React applications.
 Infinite scroll provides a seamless content discovery experience by automatically loading more data as users scroll, while virtualization ensures that even massive datasets render instantly by only mounting visible DOM nodes.

 Together, these techniques form the foundation for building scalable, user-friendly applications — from social media feeds and product catalogs to data-heavy dashboards and file explorers.
-The patterns demonstrated in this tutorial can be adapted to virtually any use case and requirement.
+The patterns demonstrated in these tutorials can be adapted to virtually any use case and requirement.

 About the Author